 Why Do People Have Different Skin Colors?

 People all over the world are born with different skin colors.
 And each of us has areas in our skin that are darker or lighter than other body parts.
-Because of our genes – plus something called melanin – humans come in many shades of beige, tan, and brown!
+Because of our genes – plus something called melanin – humans come in shades of beige, tan, and brown!

 What is melanin?